 Ethical approval was granted by the Institutional Review Board of the Faculty of Health Sciences, Universitas Jenderal Soedirman (Approval No 120/KEPK/VI/2020, 23 June 2020).
-The researchers received approval letters to conduct the study from the primary and private medical centers and from related government offices.
-All participants were informed of the purpose, potential risks, and benefits of the study.
+The researchers received approval letters to conduct the study from the propose, potential risks, and benefits of the study.
 They were free to withdraw from the study at any time.
 Written informed consent was obtained from all participants who agree to participate in this study.